The government’s planned criminal justice reforms will fail without proper investment in community sentences, the Magistrates' Association has said.

 Source: Alamy

-David Ford, national chair of the Magistrates Association, said members had reported the availability, quality and use of community sentence orders was ‘patchy’.
+David Ford, national chair of the Magistrates' Association, said members had reported that the availability, quality and use of community sentence orders was ‘patchy’.
 He added: ‘Members also tell us that the lack of trained probation staff means that offenders sometimes wait for months for their unpaid work or treatment requirements to start.

 ‘Fewer community options means fewer choices for magistrates, leading to courts imposing fines when community options aren’t available – fines which in some cases are uncollectable because the offender has no income, creating debt without rehabilitation.
 In rare cases, the lack of a community option can lead to sentencers having no other option but to send someone to prison because there is no non-custodial alternative.